one-2/portfolio-site-react/README.md

 ### Development cycle
 I'm following the Waterfall development cycle for a couple of reasons:
-1. I've followed Agile at Chubb, UniMate, and in several uni courses, but I have no experience with Waterfall.
+1. I've followed Agile at Chubb, UniMate, and in several uni courses, but I have little experience with Waterfall.
 I'd like to experience the benefits and drawbacks of both.
 2. I don't expect the project requirements to evolve much with user feedback.
 3. I don't want to ship a public-facing representation of myself if it's not finished.
-4. I want to take the time to explore, evaluate, test, and implement these unfamiliar technologies.
+4. I want to give myself time to explore, evaluate, test, and implement these unfamiliar technologies.
+Efficiency is not a primary goal this time around.

 ## Project Plan
 ### Stage 1: Setup, Design and Placeholder Implementation
-1. Find some frontend design inspiration.
+1. Find some frontend design inspiration. ✅
-2. Build the app structure.
+2. Build the app structure. ✅
-3. Draft the app's key pages and components:
+3. Draft the app's key pages and components: ✅
-    - Landing page.
+    - Landing page. ✅
-    - Header component.
+    - Header component. ✅
-    - Footer component.
+    - Footer component. ✅
-    - Projects page.
+    - Projects page. ✅
-    - Contact page.
+    - Contact page. ✅
-4. Add internal navigation/routing using React Router.
+4. Add internal navigation/routing using React Router. ✅
-5. Complete some basic interface improvements:
+5. Complete some basic interface improvements: ✅
-    - Write example content for the Blog page and Contact page.
+    - Write example content for the Blog page and Contact page. ✅
-    - Add placeholder shapes, logos, and links to all components.
+    - Add placeholder shapes, logos, and links to all components. ✅
-6. Take blog notes on the development process, particularly:
-    - Problems I've faced during development
+6. Take blog notes on the development process, particularly focusing on: problems I've faced during development; how I've overcome them; and what I learned through these challenges. ✅
-    - How I overcame them.
-    - What I learned through these challenges.
-7. Write a formal project plan and README.
+7. Write a formal project plan and README. ✅
 8. Refactor my Stage 1 work, to implement
     - SOLID design principles.
     - Newest, minimal Bootstrap syntax.